On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 \subsection{Main Results}

 We evaluate the performance of different ODQA systems under two settings: one using an unpolluted corpus (\Clean) and the other using a misinformation-polluted corpus, which is manipulated using different misinformation generation methods (\Gen, \Imi, \Hack, \Benign).
-We present the results of QA models with DPR as the retriever in Table~\ref{read_main}.
-The outcomes of QA models employing sparse retrievers --- which demonstrated inferior performance under the impact of misinformation pollution --- are given in \hyperlink{sec:appendixB}{Appendix B}.
-We identify three major findings.
+We present the performance of QA models in Table~\ref{read_large}, in which we configured a fixed number of retrieved context passages for each reader\footnote{We conducted additional experiments on the QA systems' performance with respect to the size of context passages used, which we explained in Appendix~\ref{sec:appendixD}.}.